 - The antiseptic property of cardamom tea also helps in relieving from scalp irritation and itchiness.
 It also protects the scalp against dryness and inflammation

-Other benefits of Cardamom Tea
+Other benefits of Cardamom tea

-- Cardamom is a reservoir of host of vitamins like Vitamin A, B, C, riboflavin and minerals which are essential nutrients for the body.
+- Cardamom is a reservoir of a host of vitamins like Vitamin A, B, C, riboflavin and minerals which are essential nutrients for the body.
 Though cleaning up free radicals, they help in resisting cellular ageing.

 - The antioxidants like polyphenols are active components that play a huge role in fighting all types of cancer.
-These also make cardamom tea a great drink for health of the heart.
+These also make cardamom tea a great drink for the health of the heart.
 It prevents pulmonary and heart diseases.
 Cardamom tea is rich in potassium.
 Potassium is a vasodilator and reduces the strain on your arteries and blood vessels.
 This lowers the chances of heart attack or stroke.